objectbox/objectbox-java/README.md

 ## Key Features
 🏁 **High performance:** exceptional speed, outperforming alternatives like SQLite and Realm in all CRUD operations.\
-💚 **Efficient Resource Usage:** minimal CPU, power and Memory consumption for maximum flexibility and sustainability.\
+💚 **Efficient Resource Usage:** minimal CPU, power and memory consumption for maximum flexibility and sustainability.\
 🔗 **[Built-in Object Relations](https://docs.objectbox.io/relations):** built-in support for object relations, allowing you to easily establish and manage relationships between objects.\
 👌 **Ease of use:** concise API that eliminates the need for complex SQL queries, saving you time and effort during development.